|

 Learn how to make a decoupage pumpkin

-Making a patchwork pumpkin isn’t hard, but it does take some time.
-I highly recommend finding several good podcasts to listen to or a good TV show to binge while working on this.
+Making a patchwork pumpkin is easy, but it does take some time.
+I highly recommend finding several good podcasts to listen to or a good TV show to binge-watch while working on this.
 Set them to play automatically because your hands will be a mess!

 How to Make a Patchwork Decoupage Pumpkin